Conditions of Financial Aid

 FOR REINSTATEMENT OF FINANCIAL AID

 Students who have applied for federal financial aid funds are required to make satisfactory academic progress (SAP).
 SAP is calculated at the end of each term (payment period).
 If a student does not meet the SAP policy, he/she must attend one or more semesters without financial aid until the required standard is met unless approved in the appeal process.
 Students are considered to be making SAP if they meet the following criteria:

 1. Degree seeking: Students must be admitted and enrolled in an approved degree or certificate program.

 2. Credit hours: Students must be enrolled in a minimum of six (6) credit hours per semester (or a summer) for most aid programs.
-Students may receive small amounts of pell if less than half time.
 Full-time enrollment is required for some aid programs.
 A student's official enrollment status will be determined on the 11th day of enrollment each semester (census date).
-Financial aid disbursement in most cases will be based on enrollment status as of the census date and financial aid may be disbursed 14 days following the census date.
+Financial aid disbursement, in most cases, will be based on enrollment status as of the census date and financial aid may be disbursed when funds are available following the census date.

 4. Maximum credit hours: Students must complete requirements for a degree at this school within a maximum of 150% of the average published length for that type of degree.
 See some examples below:

 Nursing, Radiology 109 credit hours

 (AA, AS and ALS Degrees) 91 credit hours

 To measure the rate of completion, the total number of credits attempted is compared to the total number of credits completed.
 Students must successfully complete at least two thirds (66.66%) of the total number of credits attempted.
 Successfully completed grades are A, B, C, and D. Example: If the total number of credits attempted is 48 credits, students must successfully complete at least 32 credits (48 credits X 66.66% = 32 credits) .